 The importance of the opposition in the

 Westminster tradition of parliamentary government has long been recognized.
-The opposition party with most seats is known as Her Majesty's Loyal Opposition (or the Official Opposition), which indicates that although the opposition may be in disagreement with the government, they remain loyal to the Crown, even though they have different ideas on how government should be run.
+The opposition party with most seats is known as His Majesty's Loyal Opposition (or the Official Opposition), which indicates that although the opposition may be in disagreement with the government, they remain loyal to the Crown, even though they have different ideas on how government should be run.

 The Official Opposition takes the lead in